Widukind/widukind.R/README.md

 # Installation

+First, you have to install the `rjson` package for R. Under Debian or Ubuntu, this can be done by installing the `r-cran-rjson` package.
+Otherwise, you can install it by issuing the following in R: `install.packages("rjson")`.

-Clone the git repository and, from the upper-level directory, issue this command in a shell:
+Then, clone the git repository and, from the upper-level directory, issue this command in a shell:
 ```
 R CMD INSTALL RWidukind